velsarav/Functional-Safety/SoftwareSafety.md

 * C++ does not provide much in terms of run-time error checking.

 ### MISRA

 * The MISRA C++ standard discusses a subset of C++ that is appropriate to safety critical applications.
 * The standard contains a set of rules for how to use the C++ language in automotive applications.

 ![alt text][image6]

 ### Software Tools

 Ensure MISRA compliance for the following tools

 * Compilers are one example of software tools.
 * Version control software.
 * Testing tools.
-* Graphical modeling tools that automatically generate code
+* Graphical modelling tools that automatically generate code

 ### Software Tool Confidence Level